StefanBossbaly/CopperheadOS-Docker/README.md

 ### `BUILD_ID`
 The Build ID of the build.
 Defaults to "OPM2.171019.029".

+### `CHROMIUM_RELEASE_NAME`
+The Chromium release name that is going to be built and included in the CopperheadOS build.
+Defaults to "66.0.3359.106".

+### `CHROMIUM_RELEASE_CODE`
+The Chromium release code that is going to be built and included in the CopperheadOS build.
+Defaults to "335910652".

 ### `NUM_OF_THREADS`
 The number of threads/processes that will be used during the various stages of the build.
 Defaults to 8.